BogCiu/TextToSpeech_Configuration_pyttsx3/README.md

 (Do note that selecting your own voice can be done either by "knowing" the voice ID beforehand, or, as I've done it = get all voices available in a list, then iterate through it and parse through them by searching for a **case sensitive** string in the voice id string)

-Obviously, you can't hear the result of "engine.say()" here, but those are just 10 lines of code, so be free to test them out yourself.
+Obviously, you can't hear the result of "engine.say()" here, but those are just 10 lines of code, so feel free to test them out yourself.